biojava/biojava.github.io/_wikis/BioJava:Tutorial:Simple_HMMs_with_BioJava.md

           SymbolList roll_sequence = obs_rolls.symbolListForLabel(StatePath.SEQUENCE);

-The generate() method generates a path through the model that emits 300 symbols and we turn that path into a SymbolList with the second line.
+The `generate()` method generates a path through the model that emits 300 symbols and we turn that path into a `SymbolList` with the second line.

-At this point, it will be worthwhile digressing briefly on the StatePath object.
-This object embodies an Alignment of the sequences emitted by the DP object.
+At this point, it will be worthwhile digressing briefly on the `StatePath` object.
+This object embodies an `Alignment` of the sequences emitted by the `DP` object.
 In a multihead object, multiple aligned sequences will be emitted.
-In our case, only a single sequence is emitted and that is accessed with the label StatePath.SEQUENCE.
+In our case, only a single sequence is emitted and that is accessed with the label `StatePath.SEQUENCE`.
 That sequence turns out to a run of dice throws from our occasionally dishonest casino.

-Next, we want to test one of the DP algorithms in the DP object.
-We want to process the roll\_sequence SymbolList we have just generated and use the Viterbi method to predict which die each of the throws might have arisen from.
+Next, we want to test one of the DP algorithms in the `DP` object.
+We want to process the `roll_sequence SymbolList` we have just generated and use the Viterbi method to predict which die each of the throws might have arisen from.

-To do this, we create an array of SymbolLists with only roll\_sequence in it - ours is a single-head HMM - and apply the Viterbi algorithm using the the model probabilities (ScoreType.PROBABILITY) for the computation (you could have also applied the null-model or log-odds probabilities here).
+To do this, we create an array of `SymbolLists` with only `roll_sequence` in it - ours is a single-head HMM - and apply the Viterbi algorithm using the model probabilities (`ScoreType.PROBABILITY`) for the computation (you could have also applied the null-model or log-odds probabilities here).
 This will yield the state path that has most support from the model and that state path is the model's prediction of which die a particular result came from.

           SymbolList[] res_array = {roll_sequence};
           StatePath v = dp.viterbi(res_array, ScoreType.PROBABILITY);